andre-st/goodreads-toolbox/t/README.md

 ## Observations and limitations

 - some unit-tests need 3-5 minutes due to request throttling (and we need to test online to detect website changes): gsearch, greadreviews; running unit-tests before each commit would be too annoying and would motivate circumvention.
 So we only test before each push.
+I use a cache-age < 24h for some tests, though, so that debugging tests doesn't become a PITA.
 - users might download a release that breaks because GR changed things quite after the tested release; I run some programs daily but not all the tests